 Participations in the Fund is redeemed at \$1.00 per unit without any penalties.
-Redemption of Participations is effected each business day.
+Redemption of participations are effected each business day.
 Participations are redeemed at the redemption price less any stamp duty or taxation leviable thereon on the relevant business day.
-Remittance of the redemption proceeds is effected on the relevant redemption date.
+Remittance of the redemption proceeds are effected on the relevant redemption date.